 Cold Way Warm Way

-There is a difference in the way bees store food however in autumn particularly when robbers are about, there may be an advantage to having the brood area – by now in the middle of the hive – closer to the entrance – the cold way - so the bees can get to the entrance more quickly to defend from robber wasps.
+There is a visible difference in the way bees store food depending on whether you have your frames one way or the other, however in autumn particularly when robbers are about, there may be an advantage to having the brood area – by now in the middle of the hive – closer to the entrance – the cold way - so the bees can get to the entrance more quickly to defend from robber wasps - or robber bees.

 The choice is yours as to what you do.